Fenrikur/YARDisGB/README.md

-		"gamesDir": "./games", // path to the directory containing the games "sessionsDir": "./sessions", // path in which the bot should store game session data "debugMode": false, // reduces the logging output (really needs to be worked on) "ignorePrefix": "OT:", // (optional) makes the bot ignore messages starting with this prefix "isPrivilegedRole": "Game Master", // name of the role by which privileged users will be identified "unprivilegedRestartVotes": 10, // number of votes required for an unprivileged restart (may be overridden per game session; 0 means no votes required, allowing everybody to restart the game as long as unprivilegedRestartVoteDurationSeconds > 0)
+		"gamesDir": "./games", // path to the directory containing the games "sessionsDir": "./sessions", // path in which the bot should store game session data "debugMode": false, // reduces the logging output (really needs to be worked on) "ignorePrefix": "OT:", // (optional) makes the bot ignore messages starting with this case-insensitive prefix "isPrivilegedRole": "Game Master", // name of the role by which privileged users will be identified "unprivilegedRestartVotes": 10, // number of votes required for an unprivileged restart (may be overridden per game session; 0 means no votes required, allowing everybody to restart the game as long as unprivilegedRestartVoteDurationSeconds > 0)
 		"unprivilegedRestartVoteDurationSeconds": 180 // time after which a vote will be cancelled (may be overridden per game session; 0 means no unprivileged restarts are possible)